Automated Network Anomaly Detection in Logistics

 Step 4: Flagged anomalies enter a human review workflow where your IT and cybersecurity team approves automated responses (session termination, EDI gateway blocking, alert escalation) or manually investigates; all decisions are logged for audit and compliance.

-Step 5: The model continuously retrains on approved decisions and new logistics operational patterns, improving detection accuracy and reducing false positives by 15-20% monthly as it learns your unique dispatch, carrier, and customs workflows.
+Step 5: The model continuously retrains on approved decisions and new logistics operational patterns, improving detection accuracy and reducing false positives month over month as it learns your unique dispatch, carrier, and customs workflows.

 ROI & Revenue Impact